MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-nurture-components.md

 The template catalog components consist of one apps:

-- [**Template Catalog**](nurture-components.md#template-catalog) app for makers and end users to browse available templates.
+- [**Nurture apps - Maker**](nurture-components.md#template-catalog) app for makers and end users to browse available templates.
 Share this app with end users, and assign them the Power Platform User SR security role.

 More information: